How do I list the apps that have been deployed?

 How do I delete an application?

-You can remove an application or helm chart from an environment by removing the
+Or you can remove an application or helm chart from an environment by removing the entry in the

 helmfiles/$namespace/helmfile.yaml file in your dev git repository and peforming a git commit and pushing the change (usually via a Pull Request).

 Once the pull request is merged, the boot job will trigger which will remove the application from kubernetes.

 Stopping new releases

 If the application you are removing was released via Jenkins X then the next time there is a change committed to your applications git repsitory a new release will be triggered which will be promoted again.

 So to stop new releases you need to remove the application from the

 kubectl apply this doesn’t usually get removed (though it does with

 # view all the SourceRepository resources: kubectl get sr # find the one that you want to remove then: kubectl delete sr $theNameToDelete